aiven/devportal/docs/products/opensearch/howto/connect-with-python.rst

     <https://<user>:<password>@<host>:<port>

-As you can see it contains sensitive information; therefore, for security reasons is recommended to use environment variables for your credential information.
-You can use the ``dotenv`` `Python library <https://pypi.org/project/python-dotenv/>`_ to help to manage with your environment variables.
+For security reasons is recommended to use environment variables to save your credential information.
+You can use the ``dotenv`` `Python library <https://pypi.org/project/python-dotenv/>`_ to manage your environment variables.
 Follow its ``README`` file for installation instructions.

 After is installed, you need to create ``.env`` file in the root directory of your project with the ``SERVICE_URI`` on it::